MBI-Theory/superdyson/README.txt

              singular value decomposition.
 When bra and ket coincide, the decomposition is identical to the natural orbitals and their occupation numbers.

+  '1-srdm' - Similar to '1-rdm', but calculates spin-resolved density matrix,
+             which is represented by four spin blocks (AA, AB, BA, and BB).
+             The '1-rdm' result is equivalent to the sum of the "AA" and "BB" blocks of '1-srdm', but keep in mind that the singular vectors may well be different!

  BRAKET_OPERATOR = 'dipole'